 Although not required, please include a short writer/author bio.

 SciFaiku Artwork Submission Guidelines

-We accept only science fiction minimalist line art in black & white (think the visual equivalent of SciFaiku) for this literary journal.
+We accept only science fiction minimalist line art and paintwork in black & white (or very nearly so), think, haiga or an even further-reduced aesthetic, a visual equivalent of SciFaiku, for this literary journal.

 You may submit up to five images of your artwork.
 These should be submitted in one batch.

 We will accept JPEG/JPG and PNG files for this type of artwork uploaded through the submission portal.
 These formats are ideal for presenting artwork on a website without bogging it down and will allow us to produce a quality print version of the online literary journal.
 No TIFF files, convert them to JPEG or PNG.
 If you’re unsure how to do this, the following links to Adobe (TIFF to JPEG) and Adobe (TIFF to PNG) provide a good tutorial.

 We do not anticipate encountering file size issues.

 Please provide a description of the materials used to create your artwork.

 Although not required, please include a short artist bio.